how I "failed" my first client as a birth doula

 Feeling shame around birth outcomes harms mothers and babies, doulas and birth pros alike.

 Birth shame colored my early experiences as a doula, and I am grateful that I learned, in time, to view birth thru a more compassionate and objective lens than what I started with.

 The first birth I ever attended as a doula was supposed to be a homebirth, but it ended up being a Cesarean.

 I felt tragic, so sad for my client.
 Not only did she end up in hospital, but with a surgical birth, too!
-A Cesarean birth wasn't what she expected!
+A Cesarean birth wasn't what she wanted or expected!